Vegan Latkes

 This post may contain affiliate links.
 Please read our disclosure policy.

-- Latkes are crisp and savory fried potato pancakes, so really, what could possibly be bad about them?
+- Latkes, whether the traditional or vegan variety, are crisp, savory, pan-fried potato pancakes, so really, what could possibly be bad about them?
 If you like potatoes in any form, odds are you’ll love these.

 - Meal preppers rejoice!
-Cooked latkes can be stored in the refrigerator for up to two days, and in the freezer for up to two weeks.
+Fully-cooked vegan latkes can be stored in the refrigerator for up to two days, and in the freezer for up to two weeks.
 Store them in an airtight container or wrapped well in plastic wrap.

 - They’re super easy to make!
-The most difficult part of this recipe is squeezing all of the moisture out of the grated potatoes – but you’ll get your arm day workout in!
+The most difficult part of this recipe is squeezing all of the moisture out of the grated potatoes – but you’ll get your arm workout in for the day!

 Chef’s Tips